pratapkumarraju/slate/source/index.html.md

 ```

-You can upload the apps to pcloudy cloud drive by using upload api.
-You can upload any file to cloud drive.
-Uploaded files/apps are available in MY App/Data section.
+Using Upload API You can upload the apps to pcloudy cloud drive .

+<b>Note:</b>You can upload any file to cloud drive.
+Uploaded files/apps are available in MY App/Data section in pcloudy platform.

 ### URL Parameters